|

 Manuscripts Department

-Library of the University of North Carolina
+Library of the University of North

 at Chapel Hill